Berkxp/WebSleuth/README.md

 Usage: ```python websleuth.py -o 'nickname'```

-## Search Directories 🔍
+## Subdomain Scanner 🔍
-This function searches in user's url directories like "/admin/index.php", "/admin/login.php", "/cart.php" and others interesting directories, and if directory exists he returns the url, this works good, but i will make tests to look if have a bug or error.
+This functions will search by subdomains in the url, if the subdomain exists the script returns that he exists, else, he don't make anything, this is good to search for vulnerable url's in the site.

 Usage: ```python websleuth.py -u 'site's url' -dS```